princeton-nlp/MADE/README.md

 (**M**ulti-**a**dapter **d**ataset **e**xperts), which is described in
 the paper Single-dataset Experts for Multi-dataset QA.

-MADE combines a shared Transformer with six adapters that are specialized to different reading comprehension datasets.
+MADE combines a shared Transformer with a collection of adapters that are specialized to different reading comprehension datasets.
 See our paper for details.

 ## Quick links